 Should You Build a Retaining Wall along Your Shoreline?

-We almost never recommend retaining walls along a shoreline, especially anywhere close to the Ordinary High Water Level (OHWL).
+We almost never recommend building retaining walls along a shoreline, especially near the Ordinary High Water Level (OHWL).

 - Because moisture levels in the soil near your shoreline cause an extraordinary amount of ground movement during freeze-and-thaw cycles.
 This makes it extremely challenging for your retaining wall to remain level and square year after year.